ekaterinazimakina/python-learning/README.md

 🎮 Projects included

-🔢 Number Guessing Game

-A simple game where the user tries to guess a randomly generated number within a limited number of attempts.
+- Number Guessing Game: A simple game where the user tries to guess a randomly generated number within a limited number of attempts.

-🔮 Magic 8 Ball

-A fun program that gives random “fortune-style” answers to user questions.
+- Magic 8 Ball: A fun program that gives random “fortune-style” answers to user questions.

-🎯 Word Guessing Game (Hangman)

-A classic word guessing game where the player tries to guess the hidden word letter by letter.
+- Word Guessing Game (Hangman): A classic word guessing game where the player tries to guess the hidden word letter by letter.

-🔐 Password Generator

-A simple tool that generates random passwords based on predefined rules.
+Password Generator: A simple tool that generates random passwords based on predefined rules.

 🧠 What I learned
 - variables and data types